AdHoc-Protocol/AdHoc-protocol/README.md

 ![image](https://github.com/AdHoc-Protocol/AdHoc-protocol/assets/29354319/7d5181a3-3642-4027-9c3d-aed3ad4b1f5d)

  </details>

-If the first argument's path ends with certain parameters, the utility behaves as follows:

 - `.cs?` - This parameter instructs the utility to render the structure of the provided protocol description file in a browser-based viewer.